kshedden/case_studies/methods/regression-overview.md

   research domains, the strength of the relationship between two variables may be too weak to be useful for prediction, nevertheless regression can suggest important, potentially causal relationships.
-This use of regression analysis aims to provide insight into mechanisms behind the relationshup of $x$ with
+This use of regression analysis aims to provide insight into mechanisms behind the relationship of $x$ with
   $y$.

 - __Mean regression__: this term refers to any regression analysis where the